-Graduate School of Spintronics: Tohoku University plans to establish a Graduate School of Spintronics, where AIMR researchers will play a central role and world-leading researchers and graduate students will gather.
+Graduate School of Spintronics: Tohoku University has established "Graduate Program in Spintronics (GP-Spin)," where AIMR researchers are playing a central role and world-leading researchers and graduate students are gathering.

 Salary system: A new salary system was established that pays PI allowance and merit-base wage depending on the result of a performance evaluation at the end of every fiscal year.
 This new salary system at AIMR gave rise to the creation of the "Distinguished Professor System" at the host institution, Tohoku University.